GeveoAu/blog/_posts/2019-01-09-Hype vs Fact - Walking 10,000 Steps a Day.md

 Following points were highlighted:

-(*) 75 percent of all deaths are due to non-communicable diseases (NCD)

-(*) More than 100,000 die each year due to NCD.
+(*) 75 percent of all deaths are due to non-communicable diseases (NCD) (*) More than 100,000 die each year due to NCD.
 (*) 40 Percent of 75 percent are due to coronary heart disease.
 (*) More than 10,000 people die due to diabetes.
 (*) 1.16 Million people suffer from Diabetes due to poor eating habits and leading sedentary life styles.
 (*) Majority of hospitals in Sri Lanka both in public and private sector does not publish the causes of deaths.

 **Crux of the matter.**

 In my case, walking has been a constant companion, something to look forward to.

-Yes, walking had a positive impact on my metabolism without any aid from smartphones

-Loaded with apps, pedometers or similar devices.
+Yes, walking had a positive impact on my metabolism without any aid from smartphones loaded with apps, pedometers or similar devices.

 <img src="/img/nalin_3.gif" height="400" width="600" />

 *Learn from yesterday, live today, hope for tomorrow.*
 *The most important thing is not to stop questioning.*

 *-Albert Einstein.-*